zfireear/Machine-Learning/network_compression/knowledge_distillation.md

 - What target function?
   - L2 distance between teacher's attention map and student's attention map

+### Group Convolution Layer--Another Attention
+GC (Group Convolution Layer) is to group feature maps.
+Let them pass convolution layer and then concat again.
+It is a compromise between the general convolution and depthwise Convolution.
+So, when group convolution's group feautures number is equal to input number, it will be depthwise convolution (because each Channel is independent), and Group=1 will be general Convolution (because there is no Group)

 ## Relationship Distillation
 Individual KD
 - Distilling knowledge based on each sample.